6 Reasons Why You Should Start Shooting Videos in 4K

 4. You’ll Thank Yourself in the Future

 You know how 720p videos look on a 1080p screen?
 Do you remember what every single Wii U game looked like?
 Well that’s what your 1080p videos look on a large 4K panel.
-It’s probably the biggest drawback to buying a 4K TV: if you haven’t got anything to watch in 4K, your existing content will probably look worse.
+They have to upscale the HD video to fit the 4K screen.
+Some TVs are better at it than others, and the larger the display the worse it tends to look.

-Portable hard drives like the WD Passport and Seagate Backup Plus are also fairly cheap, and it will probably take you a while to fill up a terabyte.
-If you combine a few cheap external drives with a cloud backup and storage option, like Google’s Backup ?
-Sync or Amazon Drive, you’ll never have to worry about storage space again.
+Portable hard drives like the WD Passport and Seagate Backup Plus are also cheap, and it will probably take you a while to fill up a couple of terabytes.
+If you combine a few cheap external drives with the best cheap cloud storage services, you’ll never have to worry about storage space again.

-If you’re really serious about video—and you want to eventually make money or more involved productions—invest in a proper storage device.
-Some kind of network drive with a RAID array and regular online backups, ideally connected via a fast USB 3.0 or Thunderbolt connection.
+If you’re really serious about video—and you want to eventually make money or more involved productions—invest in a proper storage device like a network drive with a RAID array with regular online backups.

 6. You Can Work Around Hardware Limitations